 When records are no longer needed, the records may not be destroyed until VA/RASP obtains an approved records disposition authority from the Archivist of the United States.
 Records will be destroyed according to NIST Special Publication 800-88.
-Version Date: February 27, 2020 Page 13 of 29.

 During the interim, for the lifecycle of the data, VA security protocols are followed throughout the system.
 RASP is a FISMA High environment and approved by VA to hold PII and PHI.
 This system is protected by a myriad of security features including limited, approved access, encryption, network isolation, 24 hour security monitoring, auditing, security configuration, scanning, patching, personnel security as well as physical security required by FISMA and continually undergoes FISMA standard evaluations and reviews.